Huracan-project/huracanpy/paper/paper.md

 HuracanPy can also load IBTrACS [@gahtan2024international] from the online source, or from an embedded file.

-Tracks are loaded as an xarray dataset with one main dimension called `record`.
+Tracks are loaded as an Xarray dataset with one main dimension called `record`.

 HuracanPy can also save the track data as CSV and NetCDF files.

 ## Analysis

-Most of HuracanPy's analysis functions can be called through an xarray accessor named `hrcn`.
+Most of HuracanPy's analysis functions can be called through an Xarray accessor named `hrcn`.

-* Manupulating data:
+* Manipulating data:
-    Loading the track data as an xarray object means the user can easily use xarray's methods such as `.where` to subset.
+    Loading the track data as an Xarray object means the user can easily use Xarray's methods such as `.where` to subset.
 However we found useful to add specific function that allows for subsetting based on a specific track ID, and on some track properties.
 We also added a specific function to interpolate track to a different time resolution.